BwithE/shelk/README.md

 # Scripting and ELK.
-I created a bash script to install Elasticsearch and Kibana.
+I created a bash script to install Elasticsearch and Kibana on a Debin based OS.
 Once installed, by default, they will be listening on localhost.

 elasticsearch : 9200